BaLaurent/DOM-Chronicle/README.md

 - **LLM-Ready Export** - Generates structured Markdown with semantic element descriptions
 - **Session Management** - List, view, and delete past recording sessions
 - **Sensitive Domain Warnings** - Alerts when recording on banking, healthcare, or auth sites
+- **Totally local** - No data leave your system, you can delete it whenever you want

 ## Installation

 ### From Source